-• Skill in interpretation and expression and the ability to demonstrate appropriate musical nuance, an individual style of musical expression and original and innovative approaches to stage performances relevant to the area of specialisation
+• Skill in interpretation and expression and the ability to demonstrate appropriate musical nuance, an individual style of musical expression, and original and innovative approaches to stage performances relevant to the area of specialisation

 During the VCE VET Music program, students are encouraged to write at least one song or musical work.
 It is valuable for them to have the opportunity to perform original works, but this should not be confused with originality.
-Many
+Some students presented programs that contained only original music and often presented more of the same on a particular theme and demonstrated limited originality.
+Presenting a cover song with an improvisation or a variation the student has developed is an excellent way of demonstrating originality and versatility in performance.
+The focus is on performing with originality and innovative approaches, not simply on performing original works.